Zwingli Zurich update

-The day will include a talk from a local historian and a guided tour of the Grossmünster, the church where Zwingli served as pastor.
+The day continued with a guided tour of the Grossmünster, the church where Zwingli served as pastor.
 2019 marks the 500th anniversary of the start of his ministry in the city.

 Historical significance (Wikipedia)